 According to Ida Leino regulation is important to curb the increasing use, especially among younger people.
 She is very pleased with the decision to introduce regulation rather than further bans.

-"Many young people are already using these products and buying them on the black market.
+“There are already many young people using these products and they are buying them on a black market.
 We need tools to control their use.
-With regulation, we can manage better.
-Through taxation, for example, we can finance controls on sales and the harmful effects of use." she tells Vejpkollen.
+With regulation we can control it better.
+For example, through taxation, we can finance controls on sales and the harm that use can cause.” she tells Vejpkollen.

 “Flavours aimed at adults”

-At the same time as allowing sales, the government is imposing restrictions on flavours.
-According to the government's statement, nicotine pouches may only be provided with 'adult flavours'.
-The flavour ban follows the provisions of the Finnish Tobacco Act, where both tobacco and tobacco-free nicotine products are strictly regulated in terms of flavouring.
+While allowing sales, the government is imposing restrictions on flavours.
+According to the government's explanation, nicotine pouches may only be provided with “flavours aimed at adults”.
+The flavour ban is in line with the provisions of the Finnish Tobacco Act, where both tobacco and tobacco-free nicotine products are strictly regulated in terms of flavouring.

 Unclear about tobacco flavours